edreyer/modulith/Readme.md

 patterns have emerged.
 In essence, each microservice defines a contract for how other services can speak to it.

-In Microlith, we've created an architecture that simulates the communication by contract that separates, but relates each separate microservice (or Bounded Context).
+In Modulith, we've created an architecture that simulates the communication by contract that separates, but relates each separate microservice (or Bounded Context).
 Every Bounded Context is packaged in its own maven artifact.
 This gives us compile time isolation, but we can go further.
 At runtime, each Bounded Context runs in its own Spring Application Context.